HabanaAI/Model-References/PyTorch/examples/multi_tenants/README.md

 ### multi_tenants_resnet_pt.sh

-#### Run 2 ResNet50 Jobs on Total 8 HPUs with torch.compile enabled
+#### Run 2 ResNet50 Jobs on Total 8 HPUs with torch.compile Enabled

 Running the script without setting any arguments invokes 2 ResNet50 jobs in parallel, each using 4 Gaudis.